 Cash, jewels probably taken

 Johnson said he had no figure for the value of what was stolen.
 A former police official in London has speculated that the loss could run to 200 million pounds, or 300 million dollars, in a remark widely reported by news media.
 And numerous British news organizations put the value of the loss in the hundreds of thousands of pounds.
 But Johnson said police were still identifying the owners of the ransacked safe deposit boxes and trying to contact them to learn what had been lost.

 People with knowledge of the area have speculated that cash and jewels were probably taken.
 Some jewelry businesses reportedly stored some of their jewels in the boxes rather than leaving it in their stores over the holiday weekend.

 Johnson said the scene in the vault remained chaotic as police continued their forensic examination.
 He said the floor was covered with dust and littered with safe deposit boxes and power tools.

 Over the four-day Easter holiday, an unknown number of thieves broke into the vault and might have been able to take as much as four days to rifle through the boxes.

-Johnson called the crime sophisticated and said there were a limited number of people in the UK capable of having pulled it off.
-He said had no idea whether the thieves were still in the country.
+Johnson called the crime sophisticated and said there were a limited number of people in the United Kingdom capable of pulling it off.
+He said he had no idea whether the thieves were still in the country.

 Although there was no sign of forced entry to the building, the detective said, “whether that involves inside knowledge will form part of the investigation.”